eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Starting from the issuance of a PID or attestation, the PID or attestation is managed by the User and the Wallet Provider.
-Management is performed until the PID, or attestation, is deleted or the Wallet Instance is uninstalled by the User.
+Management is performed until the PID or attestation, is deleted by the User (see [Section 6.6.6](#666-pid-or-attestation-deletion)) or the Wallet Instance is uninstalled by the
+User (see [Section 6.5](#655-wallet-instance-uninstallation)).
 Management includes at least the following processes:

-1. Re-issuance of the PID or attestation when necessary.
+1. Re-issuance of a PID or attestation when necessary.
+2. Deletion of an unusable PID or attestation, typically after it has been replaced in a re-issuance process.
-2. Revocation of the PID or attestation when necessary.
+3. Revocation a the PID or attestation when necessary.

 These processes are discussed in the next subsections.